rafucuk/yanki/README.md

 ## Documentation

-Misskey Documentation can be found at [Misskey Hub](https://misskey-hub.net/), some of the links and graphics above also lead to specific portions of it.
+Yanki Documentation can be found at [Yanki Hub](https://misskey-hub.net/), some of the links and graphics above also lead to specific portions of it.

 ## Sponsors